USPS close to settlement with 19 states on election mail, service delays, sources say

-State officials hope that an agreement, which could come as early as next week, will act a firewall against challenges from President Trump on the legitimacy of mail-in votes, the people say, by recognizing the states’ authority to preside over elections and how ballots are processed.
+State officials hope that an agreement, which could come as early as next week, will act as a firewall against challenges from President Trump on the legitimacy of mail-in votes by recognizing the states’ authority to preside over elections and how ballots are processed, said the people, who spoke on the condition of anonymity to provide details on the discussions.

 The settlement would resolve federal court cases in Washington state, New York and Pennsylvania.
 Judges in Washington state and New York have already issued temporary injunctions prohibiting the Postal Service from implementing a number of DeJoy’s operational changes, some of which caused postal workers to leave mail behind.
 The changes included adhering to stricter transportation schedules that attempted to eliminate late and extra trips, key methods of ensuring on-time mail delivery.